UV Glue vs Epoxy for Outdoor Furniture Repairs: Which Lasts?

 For most structural outdoor furniture repairs — especially wood joints — exterior-grade or marine-grade epoxy is the more practical choice, offering gap-filling capability, high strength, and wide substrate compatibility.
 UV adhesive is the better choice for glass, acrylic, and optical clarity applications where transparency and fast cure outweigh the need for gap-filling capacity.

 Incure’s UV adhesives deliver the optical clarity and weather-relevant performance needed for outdoor glass and decorative furniture bonding applications.
+Contact Our Team to select the right adhesive system for your outdoor furniture repair or restoration project.

 Visit www.incurelab.com for more information.